-- If there were witnesses to the accident, include their names, addresses and phone numbers.
+- If there were witnesses to the accident, including their names, addresses, and phone numbers.

 - Write a statement that you would like to receive a copy of the police report (for example: “I am requesting a copy of my accident/incident report for case number “xxxxxxx”